Week 1 : Foundation

 About this class

-This is the introductory course to the Summer Art and Design Program 2023.
+This is the introductory course to the Summer Art and Design Program 2024.
 This course cannot be taken separately.
-(Students get to select from four majors: Graphic Design, Fashion Design, Interior Design, and Painting and Printmaking during registration)

 Class Outline

-– Hand out the first assignment (collect and collage objects) and readings/ videos
+• Distribution of first assignment (collect and collage objects) and readings/ videos.

-Class 2: Discuss the students’ objects and compositions in groups
+• Discuss the participants objects and compositions in groups

-– Hand out the assignment: A case study on an artist
+• Distribution of assignment: A case study on an artist.

 contour, blind contour, double pencil, blocking in shapes, etc.

-Class 4: Students work on the final assignment in class: they will combine a variety of experimental drawing and mark-making techniques to interpret the collaged composition on paper, while documenting the process using their phones.
+• participants work on the final assignment in class: combining a variety of experimental drawing and mark-making techniques to interpret the collaged composition on paper, while documenting the process using their phones.

 Materials needed

-Please note: VCUQatar reserves the right to cancel classes for which not enough participants are registered.
+VCUarts Qatar reserves the right to cancel classes if there are not enough participants registered.
 Already paid fees will be refunded.

-Please do not purchase materials until VCUQatar has sent final course confirmation.
+Please do not purchase materials until you receive a final confirmation email. .

-On occasions, there may be some more materials to be bought and brought in if and when advised by the instructor.
+On occasions, there may be additional materials to be purchased, and if so, it will be advised by the instructor.

 Where to buy your materials